planetary-social/scuttlego/CONTRIBUTING.md

     $ make fmt

+## Naming tests

+When naming tests which tests a specific behaviour it is recommended to follow a pattern `TestNameOfType_ExpectedBehaviour`.
+Example:
+`TestCreateHistoryStream_IfOldAndLiveAreNotSetNothingIsWrittenAndStreamIsClosed`
+.

 ## Opening a pull request

 Pull requests are verified using CI, see the previous section to find out how to